vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-vsphere-vds-airgap.md

 ![Monitoring components interaction](img/vsphere-vds-airgap/tkg-monitoring-stack.png)

-You can use out-of-the-box Kubernetes dashboards or can create new dashboards to monitor compute, network, or storage utilization of Kubernetes objects such as Clusters, Namespaces, Pods, etc.
+You can use out-of-the-box Kubernetes dashboards or can create new dashboards to monitor compute, network, or storage utilization of Kubernetes objects such as Clusters, Namespaces, Pods and so on.

 ## Tanzu Kubernetes Grid Logging